Boeing working on 787 battery changes for fire risk - WSJ

 INVESTIGATIONS ONGOING

-One source familiar with the investigation told Reuters that Boeing engineers sprang into action "almost immediately" after the first battery incident to ensure the company could meet special Federal Aviation Administration-approved conditions to allow lithium-ion batteries on the aircraft.
+One source familiar with the investigation told Reuters that Boeing engineers sprang into action "almost immediately" after the first battery incident to ensure the company could meet special FAA-approved conditions to allow lithium-ion batteries on the aircraft.
 "They can't afford to sit around with their planes on the ground," said the source, who was not authorized to speak publicly.

 "FERRY" FLIGHT